27 Helpful Banff Travel Tips to Know

 The Main “Tourist” Sights Are Worth It

-However, I wouldn’t let that differ you from visiting.
+However, I wouldn’t let that deter you from visiting.
 Trust me, I absolutely HATE crowds, but Banff National Park’s natural spots are so incredible that it’s hard to let the crowds deter you.
-Even with the high numbers I don’t think there is anywhere more beautiful than Lake Louise and Moraine Lake.
+Even with the high numbers, I don’t think there is anywhere more beautiful than Lake Louise and Moraine Lake.

 My advice would be to go see them once and then continue to some of the less popular areas (we’re getting to where those are!).